-is a private chef working across all the Manhattan boroughs.
+is a private chef and certified health coach working across all the Manhattan boroughs.
 She has a voracious appetite both for food as well as for life and has developed a unique style of cooking due to her cumulative life experiences.
-Through Kristina’s interests in eating delicious, satisfying meals while optimizing health she has learned how to create nutritionally dense meals without sacrificing enjoyment.
+Through Kristina’s interests in eating delicious, satisfying meals while optimizing health, she has learned how to create nutritionally dense meals without sacrificing enjoyment.

 In 2010, Kristina moved to New York City to attend Fordham University for Business and communications.
 She quickly became aware of the surrounding community just outside the gated walls of Fordham and grew very impassioned about food access issues affecting the Bronx residents.
 Over the course of two years, Kristina learned more about nutrition, health and policy, all while dedicating the majority of her energy to cooking large dinners for her friends each night.
 In her sophomore year, Kristina made the decision to switch to The New School For Public Engagement and enroll in their newly designed Food Studies program.
 Her goal was to change the way America consumed food and in turn, to help improve the overall health of its people.
 During Kristina’s time at The New School, she learned about all aspects of the culinary industry including entrepreneurship, hospitality management, law and policy, culinary history, editorial writing, and cultural identity in relation to food.